dlinknctu/OpenNet/README.md

     - user: nctuopennet
     - pw: nctuopennet

-With this VM image, please following the instruction in the "Run OpenNet"<br/>
-section to start the simulation.
+With this VM image, please following the instruction in the "Run OpenNet" section to start the simulation.<br/>
 OpenNet and corresponding tools can be found under "/home/nctuopennet/workspace".<br/>

 Build OpenNet on your own